-Set in the picturesque village of Guilsfield, Vine House Bed and Breakfast is the perfect choice for anyone looking for Welshpool b and b accommodation.
-Guilsfield is less than three miles from Welshpool, and is ideally located for exploring both Mid Wales, North Wales and the Welsh borders.
+Two miles from Welshpool and set in the picturesque village of Guilsfield, Vine House is the perfect choice for anyone looking for room-only or self-catering accommodation.
+Guilsfield is ideally located for exploring both Mid Wales, North Wales and the Welsh borders.

 Eve has lived in Mid Wales all of her life and has a great deal of local knowledge about the area.
-She is willing to help bed and breakfast or self-catering guests make the most of their stay and can provide information or advice about where to eat, places to visit and things to see and do.
-In the 18 years Eve has been running Vine House b and b, guests have returned again and again to an area they initially did not know about but have since fallen in love with.
+She is willing to help guests make the most of their stay and can provide information or advice about where to eat, places to visit and things to see and do.
+In the 23 years Eve has been running Vine House guests have returned again and again to an area they initially did not know about but have since fallen in love with.
 Some have even bought a home here.

 Magnificent scenery – Guilsfield is within easy driving distance of both the beautiful Lake Vyrnwy in Llanwyddyn and the stunning Llanrhaeadr Waterfall, Wales’ highest waterfall.
 At both sites visitors can take scenic walks or enjoy refreshment in the tea rooms.